 New SAT Essay Tips: Understanding the Test

-The essay portion will now be optional, which may come as a delight to some high schoolers.
-Before deciding whether to opt out, though, be sure to see which of your prospective colleges recommends or requires the SAT essay.
+The essay portion is now optional, which may come as a delight to some high schoolers.
+Before deciding whether to opt out, though, be sure to see which of your prospective colleges recommend or require the SAT essay.
 (A partial list of college and university policies can be found here.)

 What is the SAT?

 Offered seven times per year, the SAT is the college entrance exam of choice for over a million students annually.
 Many high schoolers take the test once in the spring of their junior year and again in the fall of their senior year.
 At the official website, you will find online registration (including helpful registration hints for homeschoolers) and a policy guide with test-day checklist.
 (For instance, no cell phones or smartwatches are allowed.)

 To familiarize yourself with the SAT format, take a practice test well in advance.
 The Princeton Review suggests taking these practice tests seriously: time yourself, take short breaks between sections, and don’t even think about stopping for lunch!

 How the SAT Essay is Scored